THE SKREN SUCCESSION

 His father reached into his pocket and pulled out a crumpled envelope from the bank.
 “Take it anyway.”

 Inside was two hundred dollars in tens and twenties.
-Jason felt something catch in his throat.
+Jason felt a lump catch in his throat.

 “Thanks.”

-His father nodded and retreated back into the house, back into his room, back into his silence.
+His father nodded and retreated back into the house, back into the silence of his room.

-Jason sat in his car for a moment, engine running, looking at the house where he'd grown up.
-The peeling paint, the overgrown lawn, the closed curtains.
-It looked like a place where people went to hide from their lives.
+Jason sat in his car for a moment, engine running.
+He looked back at the house where he’d grown up: peeling paint, overgrown lawn, and closed curtains.

 He put the car in gear and pulled away from the curb.

-The highway stretched east, and Jason turned up the radio—Pixies on the college station, Black Francis singing about losing his mind.
-Jason sang along, his voice cracking on the high notes, not caring who heard.
+The highway stretched east, and Jason turned up the radio.
+Pixies played on the college station, Black Francis singing about losing his mind.
+Jason sang along, his voice cracking on the high notes, but he didn’t care if anyone heard.

 Vermont was three thousand miles away.
-He'd never been there.
-Didn't know anyone there.
-Had no idea what he'd find.
+He’d never been there, and didn’t know anyone there.
+He had no idea what he’d find.

-Somewhere in Idaho, the Datsun's engine made a concerning noise.
+Somewhere in Idaho, the Datsun’s engine made a concerning noise.
 Jason kept driving.
-He reached over and pushed the MiyoVox onto the floor, where it rolled under the passenger seat and disappeared from view.
+He reached over and shoved the MiyoVox onto the floor, where it slid under the passenger seat and disappeared from view.

-The sun set behind him, painting the rearview mirror gold and crimson, and he didn't look back.
-Not once.
-There was nothing behind him worth seeing, and everything ahead worth finding out.
+The sun set behind him, painting the rearview mirror gold and crimson, but he didn’t look back.
+There was nothing behind him worth seeing.

-The road hummed beneath him, and for the first time in eighteen years, Jason felt like he was doing something real instead of just performing.
+The road hummed beneath him, and for the first time, Jason felt like he was bleeding instead of just performing.

 He turned up the radio and drove into the dark.